ThomasYeoLab/CBIG/stable_projects/meta-analysis/Ngo2019_AuthorTopic/README.md

 - Release v0.8.0 (21/01/2019): Initial release of Ngo2019 Author-Topic Model for Curated Meta-analysis project.
 - Release v0.9.1 (21/02/2019): Added instruction for performing co-activation mapping experiment and references of the self-generated thought dataset.
 - Release v0.10.1 (21/03/2019): Added checks for input data.
 Reduced runtime for unit test.
+- Release v0.12.1 (09/07/2019): Update visualization function to use HCP Workbench instead of Caret.

 ----